What you'll learn in this remote hiring guide

 Overshare about company culture

 Devote a significant portion of your interview process to telling the candidate about the company culture.
-Talk their ear off about the atmosphere in the team, what lunch is like (if you have an office), team rituals, events etc. It's extremely important to give concrete examples here and provide proof.
+Talk their ear off about the atmosphere in the team, what lunch is like (if you have an office), team rituals, events etc. It’s extremely important to give concrete examples here and provide proof.
+You can always make a career page packed with pertinent information and photos and point candidates to it.

-One way you can do this is by organizing meet-and-greets with other team members.
+You might also choose to organize meet-and-greets with other team members.
 This could be with people they will work with directly or someone in a completely different department.
 This will give candidates a feel for the broader culture that they would otherwise get when visiting your office.
-It's also good way to get the input from other team members about whether they think the candidate is a value fit.
+It’s also good way to get the input from other team members about whether they think the candidate is a value fit.

 Ask the Right Questions